IlyaGusev/purano/README.md

 Compute different text embeddings based on word2vec/fasttext/ELMo/BERT models.
 Config defines what models to use and in what way.
 Embeddings are stored as [protobufs](https://developers.google.com/protocol-buffers) in separate SQLite table column, schema can be found in [info.proto](purano/proto/info.proto).
 To modify schema simply change [info.proto](purano/proto/info.proto) and run [compile_proto.sh](compile_proto.sh).

+[BertClient](https://bert-as-service.readthedocs.io/en/latest/source/client.html) is supported as a processor type.
+You can also use NER server from [DeepPavlov](http://docs.deeppavlov.ai/en/master/integrations/rest_api.html).

 Example:
 ```
 python -m purano.annotate --sort-by-date --start-date 2019-01-01 --end-date 2019-02-01 --config annotator.jsonnet --reannotate